learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

      size `common_number_of_trials`.
 We should take as many "lucky" rolls as possible
     * Example
-     * Gven a common size of 3 where "L" means "Lucky" and "U" means "Unlucky":
+     * Gven a common size of 3 (where "L" means "Lucky" and "U" means "Unlucky"):
       * A has L, L, L, L => [L, L, L] => 3/3 => 100%
       * B has U, U, U, L => [L, U, U] => 1/3 => 33%
       * C has U, U, U, U, U, U, U, U, U, L, U, L => [L, L, U] => 66%
+      * "A" is the luckiest!

 #### Build It!

-The Department of Luck Studies (DoLS) famously asks for new features often, so we want to build this using an OO.
-DoLS have certified that the current implementations of `Die` and `DieRoller` are properly lucky.
+The (DoLS) famously asks for new features often, so we want to build this using an OO.
+DoLS have certified that the current code of `Die` and `DieRoller` are very lucky.
 They have requested, and paid you handsomely, to update the existing classes (provided in `lib/`).
 The trick is that _new_ features can't break _existing_ functionality.
+They have given you an existing test suite.

 * Update `Die` so that:
   * It can be initialized with a permanent value.
 When a set value is present, all